google-deepmind/mujoco/doc/modeling.rst

 Model sizes
 ~~~~~~~~~~~

-MuJoCo pre-allocates all the memory needed at runtime in mjData, and does not access the C/C++ memory manager after
+MuJoCo preallocates all the memory needed at runtime in mjData, and does not access the C/C++ memory manager after
 model creation.
 It is therefore essential to allocate enough memory.
 The allocation is controlled by three size
 parameters specified in the :ref:`size <size>` element, namely the stack size :at:`nstack`, the
 maximum number of contacts :at:`nconmax`, and the maximum number of scalar constraints :at:`njmax`.
 The default